 Controllers and processors of data, both have different obligations and accountability.
 GDPR has not really changed the definitions of the processor and controller for any practical purposes like it for other aspects of the directive but has redefined and standardized the accountability of both.
 The organization that actually collects the data and decides precisely why it is being collected is called the controller.
 And the organization that processes received data for the controller is called the processor.
 The GDPR has expanded the accountability and responsibilities of both.

-Aritic and Aritic PinPoint’s application and other services, therefore, most will fall in the processor category.
+Aritic and Aritic PinPoint’s application and other services, therefore, will fall in the processor category.
 And naturally, in all such cases, the customer will be the controller.

 Controllers are still responsible for the first stage of data protection.
 But since the advent of GDPR, the processors are also held accountable for some additional work.
 Aritic intends to be a responsible processor and shares all the essential instructions our controllers need to stay compliant.

-- Aritic can help you become compliant even if you have not started you GDPR compliance efforts as yet.
+- Aritic can help you become compliant even if you have not started your GDPR compliance efforts as yet.
 It is, in fact, advisable that you start your efforts as soon as possible, and Aritic can certainly help in many ways for you to achieve your goal.
 Our platform now includes facilities so that you can respond to the individuals’ requests in line with their newly expanded rights.
-The ability to delete individual subscribers, by responding directly to requests received by them, Aritic PinPoint has added several new functionalities, since the proposal of GDPR.
+With the ability to delete individual subscribers, by responding directly to requests received by them, Aritic PinPoint has added several new functionalities, since the proposal of GDPR.

 Newer more expansive rights of the Individuals

-Right of the individual to be forgotten: Contacts can directly get in touch with us to request the deletion of their data, or, you can enable GDPR preference center option to manage your subscriber preference.
-You must remember, however, that our segments work independently, and if data is removed from one segment, it does not ensure that it removed from the other segments as well.
+Right of the individual to be forgotten: Contacts can directly get in touch with us to request the deletion of their data, or, you can enable the GDPR preference center option to manage your subscriber preference.
+You must remember, however, that our segments work independently, and if data is removed from one segment, it does not ensure that it is removed from the other segments as well.

-The right of the individual to object: Aritic PinPoint allows you to opt out of a contact’s inclusion easily.
+The right of the individual to object: Aritic PinPoint allows you to opt-out of a contact’s inclusion easily.
 Just change the settings in the contact preference.
 There is detailed information available on this process under the “Contact Preference” article.

 The right of the individual of access: Your Aritic PinPoint account allows you to export the segments or specific details within a list anytime.

-The number of users of the internet is increasing every day with more and more location on the planet being added in the coverage of the World Wide Web.
+The number of users of the internet is increasing every day with more and more locations on the planet being added in the coverage of the World Wide Web.
 And this means an ever-increasing quantity of personal data being exchanged.
 Stricter requirements for consent and processing, like the controller, the data that you collect must have been lawfully obtained before it comes to your Aritic PinPoint account.
-Recording of these consent is available during the import of your contacts and while getting contacts through API into Aritic PinPoint.
+Recording of these consents is available during the import of your contacts and while getting contacts through API into Aritic PinPoint.

-- Forms should very carefully designed and written with the primary focus on the language.
+- Forms should be very carefully be designed and written with the primary focus on the language.
 For the forms to meet the GDPR requirements, the language needs to be clear, easy to understand, direct, and specific with as many details as possible about the reason for the information you are asking for.

 - The information once collected may be transferred to Aritic PinPoint, but as the controller of the information, you need to ensure that your customers have given their explicit consent for this usage.
-You can do this by ensuring that all the on-site pop-ups, bars and forms clearly offer this consent in a clear and easy to understand language.
+You can do this by ensuring that all the on-site pop-ups, bars, and forms clearly offer this consent in a clear and easy-to-understand language.

 - For contact sign-ups, choosing the double opt-in is advisable.
 It is not a default setting so, please check the same manually.

-- According to the GDPR guidelines, the subscribers should be easily able to opt-out whenever they wish.
-So, you need to ensure that very campaign that is being sent out from the Aritic PinPoint platform includes this functionality.
+- According to the GDPR compliance guidelines, the subscribers should be easily able to opt-out whenever they wish.
+So, you need to ensure that every campaign that is being sent out from the Aritic PinPoint platform includes this functionality.
 Other than unsubscribing the ability to change preferences must also be easily accessible.
 Aritic PinPoint offers options where these options can be added to the footer of the campaign you send out, through GDPR settings.